-Highlight items by section in the store—i.e. pink for produce; yellow for frozen foods—so you go in with a game plan.
+Highlight items by section in the store—i.e., pink for produce; yellow for frozen foods—so you go in with a game plan.
 If you use a paper list, keep it pinned to the front of your fridge with a pen nearby so family members can add to it as things run out (and set an alarm in your phone to go off an hour before you typically shop so you don't forget it).
-If you'd rather go hands-free, the voice-enabled Amazon Echo or Google Home will let you dictate grocery lists out-loud before transcribing them and sending to your smart device.
-Nothing to forget here: you’ll find it neatly typed out in your phone when you're at the store.
+If you'd rather go hands-free, the voice-enabled Google Home will let you dictate grocery lists out-loud before transcribing them and sending to your smart device.
+You'll find it neatly typed out in your phone when you're at the store.

 If efficiency is what you're after, coupon clipping won't do you any favors.
 You may save a few cents, but for the amount of time you'll lose searching through newspapers and printing pages from websites, it's not worth the effort.
-Instead, keep an eye out for what's on sale while you're shopping to save big on time and money.
+Instead, keep an eye out for what's on sale while you're shopping to save more time (and money).

 Speaking of which, buying foods and paper products you use consistently and constantly in bulk will save you tons of extra trips to the store.
 Just make sure you're being smart about the items you choose to stock up on (check this list for our recommendations).